Theta Θ

 Every day that passes, an option loses a little value even if nothing else changes, because there is less time for it to move into profit.
 A Theta of −8 means the option loses about ₹8 per share per day.
 Buyers fight Theta; sellers earn it.
 Time decay is slow far from expiry and accelerates sharply in the final week.

-Theta — visual
+How Theta behaves — visual

 Why time has value